evemmiller/panmacmillan/README.md

     - TRUE if the edition has been excluded from confirmation, embargoed for a later date, marked as confidential or given the        status pre-Aquisition
 - metadataIssues
     - True if there is missing data including

           a)	Extent
           b)	Format
-          c)	Price Sync Template (for ebooks only) Based on current assumptions editions have not been excluded from confirmation due to this data being missing but this         can be updated if necessary.
+          c)	Price Sync Template (for ebooks only)

+      Based on current assumptions editions have not been excluded from confirmation due to this data being missing but this         can be updated if necessary.
 - isSecondFormat
-    - True if a paperback has been identified as being a second format, based on the existence of a trade paperback and/or           hardback with the same work reference
+    - True if a paperback has been identified as being a second format, based on the existence of a first edition with the           same work reference
 - earliestConfirmationDate
     - The earliest date an edition can be confirmed assuming that it has not been excluded (see isExcluded)
     - For most editions this is a year prior to its publication dates